 |

-Pedalheads offers bike, swim, and trail programs to families across Canada.
+Pedalheads offers bike, swim, soccer, and trail programs to families across Canada.
 Pedalheads helps kids develop life skills, confidence, and independence through fun, safe, and engaging instruction.
-Throughout Ontario (65)
+Throughout Ontario (64)

 Sport: Cycling